-Touching, squeezing, “trying to pop it out” usually just get things worse and can also leave you with scars and pigmentation that is quite hard to get rid of.
+Touching, squeezing, “trying to pop it out” usually just get things worse and can also leave you with scars and pigmentation that are quite hard to get rid of.
 Instead of touching, apply a spot treatment or concealer that has anti-acne ingredients.

 10. Use SPF protection daily.

 This is a must even in winter.
 Sun rays are very harmful to our skin and not only can they age your skin faster… They can also cause skin cancer.
 To prevent that, simply use SPF cream or lotion every day and reapply every 3-4 hours if you can.
-You can also find mineral loose powders that contain SPF in it.
+You can also find mineral loose powders that contain SPF in them.

 11. Steam your face once in a while.

-Steaming allows your pores to open up, so it becomes easier to deep clean your skin + all your serums, masks and creams absorb a lot better.
+Steaming allows your pores to open up, so it becomes easier to deep clean your skin + all your serums, masks, and creams absorb a lot better.
 It’s a great part of at-home facial and is recommended once a week for most skin types.

 12. Exfoliate your skin – gently and regularly.

 Depending on your skin type, you may want to do this more or less often, but every skin type benefits from exfoliation.
-To keep it gentle, look for non-mechanic exfoliators that contain low(!) concentrations of glycolic acid, lactic acid or AHA acids.
+To keep it gentle, look for non-mechanic exfoliators that contain low(!) concentrations of glycolic acid, lactic acid, or AHA acids.